 At the same time, a more socialized view of the international system enabled more confident treatments of social movements as transnational actors in their own right.
-Admitting that these were “the most difficult and rare form of transnational collective action” (Khagram, Riker, and Sikkink 2002, 8), scholars accepted that certain movements had somehow formalized into permanent networks of social initiative identifying with global causes and discourses, and capable of coordinating contentious campaigns across more than one country (Smith, Chatfield, and Pagnucco 1997; Batliwala 2002; Della Porta and Tarrow 2005).
-The anti-nuclear proliferation movement, led initially by an international networks of scientists and intellectuals, and mutating during the Cold War into a transnational peace and disarmament movement (often criticized in the West as dupes for the Soviet Union), the transnational feminist and environmental networks targeting UN and intergovernmental conferences during the nineties, and the variety of state and non-state actors constituting the global human rights movement, became examples of said transnational movements (Evangelista 1999; Moghadam 2009).
-In addition, a more critical literature of Marxist, feminist, and poststructuralist inspiration, argued that some social movements were transnational not because of the reach of their campaigns and networks, but because they contributed to transnational emancipatory and identity-building processes, symbolically confronting “the ideological infrastructure of globalization” (Falk 1998, 102) and the underlying structures of the international system, “state sovereignty and the capitalist mode of production” (Colás 2002, 86).
-Here, the most salient case were the decentered networks of activists, NGOs, and grassroots movements, many from the global South, integrating the global justice movement, which during the early 2000s targeted the summits of multilateral institutions with mass demonstrations and the organization of counter-summits such as the World Social Forum (Eschle 2001; Juris 2004; J. Smith 2008; Moghadam 2009).
+Admitting that these were “the most difficult and rare form of transnational collective action” (Khagram, Riker, and Sikkink 2002, 8), scholars accepted that certain movements had somehow formalized into permanent networks of social initiative identifying with global causes and discourses, capable of coordinating contentious campaigns across more than one country (Smith, Chatfield, and Pagnucco 1997; Batliwala 2002; Della Porta and Tarrow 2005).
+The anti-nuclear-proliferation movement, led initially by international networks of scientists and intellectuals, which mutated during the Cold War into a transnational peace and disarmament movement (often criticized in the West as dupes for the Soviet Union); the transnational feminist and environmental networks targeting UN and intergovernmental conferences during the 1990s; and a variety of state and nonstate actors constituting the global human rights movement became examples of said transnational movements (Evangelista 1999; Moghadam 2009).
+In addition, a more critical literature of Marxist, feminist, and post-structuralist inspiration argued that some social movements were transnational not because of the reach of their campaigns and networks, but because they contributed to transnational emancipatory and identity-building processes, symbolically confronting “the ideological infrastructure of globalization” (Falk 1998, 102) and the underlying structures of the international system, “state sovereignty and the capitalist mode of production” (Colás 2002, 86).
+Here, the most salient case was the decentered networks of activists, nongovernmental organizations (NGOs), and grassroots movements, many from the global South, integrating the global justice movement, which during the early 2000s targeted the summits of multilateral institutions with mass demonstrations and the organization of counter-summits such as the World Social Forum (Eschle 2001; Juris 2004; J. Smith 2008; Moghadam 2009).

 While there was some recognition that not all social movements were “good” or pursued inclusive objectives, the dominant assumption was that most were peaceful change actors.
-Recent studies about the global far-right, while concerned with the success of illiberal parties and the spread of “reactionary internationalism,” reckon that most of these groups operate via outrage mobilization, dissuasive rhetorical and “soft” confrontational techniques, and electoral populism, not organized violence—though this could be debated (Bob 2012; Drolet and Williams 2018; De Orellana and Michelsen 2019).
-Transnational social movements pursued change in positive terms, and occasionally faced repression, but overall, they were not violent.
-This treatment has remained popular, extending to the anti-austerity and anti-elite movements emerging after the 2008 economic crisis, and to current climate change campaigns, such as the #FridaysForFuture, which beyond their political or policy impact, are praised for forming “a new cohort of citizens who will be active participants in democracy” (Castells 2015; Fisher 2019).
+Recent studies about the global Far Right, while concerned with the success of illiberal parties and the spread of “reactionary internationalism,” reckon that most of these groups operate via outrage mobilization, dissuasive rhetorical and “soft” confrontational techniques, and electoral populism, not organized violence—though this could be debated (Bob 2012; Drolet and Williams 2018; De Orellana and Michelsen 2019).
+Transnational social movements pursued change in positive terms and occasionally faced repression, but overall, they were not violent.
+This treatment has remained popular, extending to the anti-austerity and anti-elite movements that emerged after the 2008 economic crisis and to current climate change campaigns, such as the #FridaysForFuture, which beyond their political or policy impact are praised for forming “a new cohort of citizens who will be active participants in democracy” (Castells 2015; Fisher 2019).

 The Divide of Civil Society